retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 :py:meth:`FilterEvents<retentioneering.data_processors_lib.filter_events.FilterEvents>`
 keeps events based on the masking function ``func``.
-The function should return a boolean mask for the input dataframe(a series of boolean True or False variables that filter the dataframe underlying the eventstream).
+The function should return a boolean mask for the input dataframe(a series of boolean True or False variables that filter the DataFrame underlying the eventstream).

 .. figure:: /_static/user_guides/data_processor/dp_9_filter.png